koepalex/ONNX-HuggingFace-Wrapper/Readme.md

 * Currently only runs under windows, as the NuGet packages used not yet supporting Linux
 * The `modelName` (last part of the HTTP route) is ignored and it will always use the one model currently configured
 * HuggingFace TextGenerationAPI defines property `new_max_tokens` that seems not be supported by PHI-3, the value is passed to the model as `max_length`
+* HuggingFace TextGenerationAPI defined property `stop` that is used to configure stop words isn't possible to use, as GeneratorParams currently only support bool or double values
+* TextGenerationResponse don't fill out details only the `generated_text`

 # Design Decisions